 I would not normally impose upon a person such as yourself, but my psychiatrist has recently departed town and, as you will see from the rest of my letter, I sorely lack a friendly ear just now.

-my dearest friend and I made plans to go on an extended vacation together.
+This spring, my dearest friend and I made plans to go on an extended vacation together.
 We both needed a change of scene and to wind down some inconvenient personal matters, so it was decided: I would close up shop on my business, he would find someone to take care of his charming stable of shaggy pets, and we would have an old-fashioned Grand Tour, viewing great works of art and eating our way around the world while pursuing the shared hobby that brought us together.

 I undertook the considerable task of winding down my affairs and placing my clients with other providers.
 I also secured our tickets and planned our itinerary, as I had traveled to these places before and have greater funds at my disposal.
 My friend has not traveled widely, and I confess that I was looking forward both to showing him places that have been important to me and to polishing some of his rough edges on the Continent.